JosephLeyva/Algorithmic-Thinking-with-Python-Foundations/README.md

 ### *Problem Statement*

 Find the minimum number of coins from a set of denominations that add up to a given amount of money.

+## Dijkstra Shortest Path Algorithm

+Another classic greedy algorithm is Dijkstra Shortest Path Algorithm, which is used to find the shortest path between two vertices of a weighted graph.
+Dijkstra’s algorithm is optimal, meaning it will always find the shortest path, provided the weights in the graph are not negative.
+As a bonus, it actually gives us the shortest path to all vertices in the graph.